 GAA and/or its IARs may recommend, on occasion, redistributing investment allocations to diversify the portfolio.
 GAA and/or IARs may recommend specific positions to increase sector or asset class weightings.
 IARs may recommend employing cash positions as a possible hedge against market movement.
-IARs may recommend selling positions for reasons that include, but are not limited to, harvesting capital gains or losses, business or sector risk exposure to a specific security or class of securities, overvaluation or one: (407) 254-1500 " Fax: (407) 254http://www.iaac.com overweighting of the position(s) in the portfolio, change in risk tolerance of Client, generating cash to meet Client needs, or any risk deemed unacceptable for the Client's risk tolerance.
+IARs may recommend selling positions for reasons that include, but are not limited to, harvesting capital gains or losses, business or sector risk exposure to a specific security or class of securities, overvaluation or overweighting of the position(s) in the portfolio, change in risk tolerance of Client, generating cash to meet Client needs, or any risk deemed unacceptable for the Client's risk tolerance.